Weobley High – Information Technology

 Year 9 has changed the most in recent times thanks to the introduction of Computer Science.
 We have developed a programming unit called “Python Magic” were people learn to code using the language of Python.
 They also study Photoshop during the “Digital Imaging” unit as well as “Computational Thinking” and “Algorithms and Boolean Logic”.

 Pupils have the option of studying OCR Information Technologies course as part of their Key Stage 4 curriculum.
-This course is brand new for 2018 and was chosen because it offers exciting and current topics to learn.
 The course consists one written exam (worth 50% of the course) and a practical controlled assessment (also worth 50%).
 The practical project that the students make undertake involves computerising a business, and consists of spreadsheets, web design etc. The controlled practical assessments are completed over a number of hours during lesson time and test the pupils’ ability to apply their ICT skills to a project scenario.